tomisiiiin/COMP_6905_Project/Project Ideas/Documentation_Plan.md

 Backend - Node JS
 Database – MongoDB (everyone can see) instead of MySQL (everyone has to host it locally to see it).

+09/18
+RECAP OF TODAY'S MEETING
+We worked on the project proposal to be submitted tomorrow.
+We changed the name of the project from Student Peer-to-Peer Marketplace to Student TradeHub.